 Like my DNA make up, I am also committed to leading a purposefully intersectional life.
 Moving from Northern California to Boston for college allowed me to work with a community and environment different from my own.
 While I have been neck deep in an arts education studying performance, dramaturgy, and directing for the past four years, I have made it a priority to get outside of the Boston University bubble and learn from a broader community.
 I have taught arts education in local Jewish communities, collaborated with Company One Theatre whose mission statement of social justice and community engagement aligns with my own, as well as help organize national movements such as March for Our Lives: Boston.
 As a artist I am interested in ways I can educate myself outside of the classroom.
 I believe I can best learn, grow and give, through the “doing” and engaging with my whole being.
 I want to create artistic environments where individuals are charged to create work that inspires radical change.

 I am on a journey of mindful consciousness looking for places where familiar ways of thinking and practices can be radicalized to reframe how we create art and engage in conversation.
 My mission statement as an artist is “to be at the intersection of arts, culture, and society by lifting up marginalized voices through specific engagement and purposeful artistic programming”.
 I want to create dynamic spaces for new voices to emerge and seasoned voices to thrive.
-My dream is to be an artistic director of a community based theater collective that brings together local artists and activist to focuses on the development of new work that engages with current socio-political movements.
 I want to provide art for movements to help tell the stories of those attempting herculean change.
 I believe there is a great strength in providing communities the support to document their experiences.
-Like my theatrical idol, Anna Deavere Smith, I believe that breaking down barriers is a necessary first step for change and this theater collective will do just that.
+Like my theatrical idol, Anna Deavere Smith, I believe that breaking down barriers is a necessary first step for change.